icondao/flutter_icon_network/README.md

 the result will container txHash, SCORE address

 ##### send token:
-to send token to a address throught SCORE
+to send token to a address through SCORE
 ```
 final response = await FlutterIconNetwork.instance.sendToken(
         yourPrivateKey: privateKey,